-The aviation activity data is taken from the November draft of the Airport Roles and Forecasts, Chapter 2 of the County Airports Master Plan (AMP) adopted by the Santa Clara County Board of Supervisors on November 19, 2002.
-The AMP provides forecasts of aircraft operations at the Airport through the year 2022.
+The aviation activity data is taken from the November 2002 draft of the Airport Roles and Forecasts, Chapter 2 of the County Airports Master Plan (AMP) adopted by the Santa Clara County Board of Supervisors on November 19, 2002.
+This AMP provides forecasts of aircraft operations at the Airport through the year 2022.
+This forecast of 175,560 operations is less than the previously approved airport master plan (Santa Clara County, Airport Master Plan, Technical Report II, October 21, 1980), which forecasted 195,000 operations.